Ratko Radovanović: KK Bosna

-National team
+National team career

 Youth

-Radovanović got picked for the Yugoslav cadet (under-16) national team at the European Championship for Cadets, held in Italy during July 1973, making a modest contribution to Yugoslavia's bronze medal effort with 2.2 points per game.
+KK Bosna prospect Radovanović was selected by head coach Joša Gagel for the Yugoslav cadet (under-16) national team at the European Championship for Cadets, held in Italy during July 1973.
+The 16-year-old made a modest contribution to Yugoslavia's bronze medal effort with 2.2 points per game.

 The following summer, he made the Yugoslav junior (under-18) squad at the European Championship for Juniors, in France, this time playing a much larger role on a team coached by Tanjević, his club head coach at Bosna.
 Radovanović contributed with 13.8 points per game, as the Yugoslav team — featuring Branko Skroče, Mihovil Nakić, Andro Knego, and Rajko Žižić, among others — won gold.

 Senior

 In July 1975, Radovanović, still only eighteen-years-old, made his full squad senior Yugoslav national team debut in a game versus Canada at Hala Pinki as part of the International Cup.

 Post-playing career

-Right after retiring from playing basketball in 1990 in Venice, thirty-three-year-old Radovanović moved to Sarajevo with his wife and their two young children.
-Returning to the city where he had previously lived for eleven years between 1972 and 1983 while with KK Bosna, he invested some of his money in healthcare by opening a private dental office.
+Right after retiring from playing basketball in 1990 in Venice, thirty-three-year-old Radovanović moved back to Sarajevo with his wife and their two young children.
+Returning to the city where he had previously lived for eleven years between 1972 and 1983 while with KK Bosna, he invested some of his earnings in healthcare by opening a private dental office.

 Less than two years after that, the Bosnian War broke out and Radovanović and his family fled to Belgrade where he has been living ever since.